GLOBAL CHANGE AND SUSTAINABILITY

 VENEZIA

 This course will introduce the major global challenges of our time, with a focus on sustainability, sustainable development, and climate change, the challenge that more than anything else requires global actions and a global change.
-The course is targeted at students without economic background, but the economic approaches to global challenges will be introduced and used throughout the course.
+The course has the objective to introduce students without an economic background to the economic approaches that can be used to address and solve global challenges.
 Students will understand why the environment is an economic resource and why economic tools and concepts can help achieve a better management of environmental resources and facilitate the transition towards a more sustainable future.
 Students will learn how to frame sustainability within the boundaries set by the planetary ecological ceilings and the basic social needs.
 They will learn why and how environmental policies can move the society and the economy towards a more sustainable path.
 Case studies and examples will be used to illustrate the types of policies that can be used at national and international level, and how national and sub-national interests can affect the ability to put these policies into practice.
 Climate change will be explored in more detail as an example of an international environmental problem.
-The course will give hunces on how to align global change with sustainability.

 Students will learn how to conduct research of data and of sources to examine, measure, and monitor sustainability and climate change policies.
 They will acquire the ability to apply their knowledge to critically evaluate environmental issues from an economic viewpoint and the related policies.
 These skills will be acquired through frontal lectures and group discussions and activities.